-The Foundation is a nonprofit organization exempt from federal income and Oregon taxes under the provisions of Internal Revenue Code Section 501(c)(3) and Section 65 of the Oregon Revised Statutes.
+The Foundation is a nonprofit organization exempt from federal income and South Dakota taxes under the provisions of Internal Revenue Code (IRC) Section 501(c)(3).
 However, the Foundation remains subject to income taxes on any net income that is derived from a trade or business, regularly carried on and not in furtherance of the purpose for which it was granted exemption.
 No income tax provision has been recorded as the net income, if any, from any unrelated trade or business, in the opinion of management, is not material to the financial statements taken as a whole.

 Management believes that no uncertain tax positions exist for the Foundation at August 31, 2019.
-The Foundation files income tax returns in the U.S. federal jurisdiction and applicable state jurisdictions.
+The Foundation files income tax returns in the U.S. federal jurisdiction, and applicable state jurisdictions.